megnergit/Wildfire_Consideration_W1/README.md

    + On MacOSX we need to set a permission at 'System Preference' -> 'Security & Privacy' to run the app.

-I can see the methadata, but it is not clear if any imagery data is attached.
+I can see the metadata, but it is not clear if any imaging data is attached.

 --------------------------------------------------------------